 Here is the deal on the approach: After casually walking from your car on nice worn dirt trail to the hollow man area, proceed to roll your ankle 20 times as you thrutch and fall your way up the talus jungle.
 Once you've done this for about 200 yards at a steep angle, enter the gully where thick bushes, wet moss, and more talus await you.
 Lieback the wet chockstone crack with your slick muddy shoes on smooth quarzite with death rocks below you, then mantle onto the top where, you guessed it, more loose talus awaits you.
 Then find a comfy belay spot among the amazon rainforest of thistles that are growing out horizontally from the 50 degree sloping loose dirt gully below the climb.
 Enjoy the climbing, then get excited to either rap the small insecure tree or downclimb the wet chimney!
 Note: you will kill someone if you don't have a helmet.

 Moral of the story: a year from now, when thinking about this experience, the only thing you won't remember is the quality climbing.

+I'm surprised to see this comment from Spencer.
+From your comments on here it seems like you've been getting after it with a general disregard for stars/ratings/etc and plain crushing wherever you go.
 The approach blows dongs for sure but the climbing certainly beats the pile.
 I'd probably go in from Standard Ridge if I went back up there.